-The Testing Center, located in Technical Education Laboratory, Room 132, offers services which include the administration of Accuplacer placement, instructional make-up, qualification {ACT Residual} and Test of Essential Academic Skills (ATI TEAS) exam, distance education, accommodated, non-Rhodes State College proctored, graduation, and certification/licensure tests.
-The Testing Center is also a certified ACT and Pearson VUE Testing Center.
+The Testing Center, located in the Technical Education Laboratory Building, Room 132 offers services which include the administration of the following exams: Accuplacer placement, instructional make-up, ATI TEAS, accommodated testing, non-Rhodes State College proctored, graduation, and certification/licensure tests.
+The Testing Center is a certified ACT and Pearson VUE Testing Center.